fullstackreact/react-native-firestack/README.md

 We need to link the package with our development packaging.
 We have two options to handle linking:

+#### Through CocoaPods

+Unfortunately, until we can link cocoapods in a library dynamically, we must use CocoaPods to use Firestack.
+Although it's not terribly difficult to do, we're stuck with this requirement for the time being.

 #### Automatically with [rnpm](https://github.com/rnpm/rnpm)

 [rnpm](https://github.com/rnpm/rnpm) is a React Native package manager which can help to automate the process of linking package environments.